stefanspringer1/SwiftXML/README.md

 ### Element names

 Element names can be read and set by the using the property `name` of an element.
+After setting of a new name different from the existing one, the element is registered with the new name in the document, if it is part of a document.
+Setting the same name does not change anything (it is an efficient non-change).

 ### Text